Skip to main content

 I'm interested in the poetics of social transformation.

-I have published extensively in the field of modernism and I maintain personal and professional investments in the aesthetics of horror, in the political dimensions of narrative and poetic form, and in critical theory as a grounds for solidarity.
+I have also published extensively in the field of modernism and I maintain personal and professional investments in the political dimensions of narrative and poetic form, in the aesthetics of horror, and in critical theory as a grounds for solidarity.

 I am the author of two other books: Red Modernism and Splatter Capital.